Have a healthy start to the day with these breakfast waffles inspired by Brazilian cheese puffs!

 Another essential must-see in Rio is up the Corcovado (Portuguese for “hunchback”) mountain to see the monument of Christ the Redeemer (Cristo Rendentor).
 The most popular transport to get there is by train.
 Normally we would have done it early in the morning to avoid the crowds but since this was Winter and the sun was shining with a great view potential, we took a taxi up to Paineiras Road then bought our tickets for the park vans to take us to the top.

 Again, like Sugar Loaf Mountain, there is a lot more room at the top than you think for the weaker amongst us.
-And the view of Rio de Janeiro is incredible.
-If it’s misty, however, don’t even bother going there.
+And the view of Rio de Janeiro is incredible – don’t forget a jacket or cardigan, as it is a bit cooler up there.
+If it’s misty, however, don’t even bother going.
 The whole point is for the view and to see the statue perched on this granite rock of 710m.
 On a misty day you won’t see either of them.
 We also saw some monkeys on the way down in the Tijuca Forest, which just made Lucie’s 13th birthday!

 On our last day we enjoyed our final walking tour with Amber from Context: Bohemian Rio, Santa Teresa and Lapa.
 Even although we had already seen a bit of Santa Teresa, we would never have seen all the secret parts of it without a guide.